mhashim6/blog/content/posts/software-engineer-intuition.md

 ## Those who are gifted, and those who acquire their own gifts
 I'm not sure if one can measure intuition or talk with certainty about its nature.
 But I'm also quite sure that some people are definitely more intuitive when it comes to many things in life compared to others.
 Yet I'm also sure that it can be developed and acquired.

-One can say in a very broad sense that the more you know about something and the more experience you have with it, the more it's natural for you.
+One can say in a very broad sense that the more you know about something and the more experience you have with it, the more natural it is for you.
 And the more natural it is, the more intuitive it is to you. and this is quite intuitive!

 ## So knowledge is a one lead
 But knowledge is not a specified, pre-determined path that one can follow.
 In more domains than others.
 And when it comes to Computer Engineering _(and pretty much all highly-cognitive crafts)_ it's even more broad and branchy for one to easily get lost without ever making it to the other side.